 - Start lying on your side, propped up on your bottom forearm.
 Your elbow should be directly under your shoulder to avoid putting too much pressure on the joint.
 Your legs should be extended straight out with your feet stacked one on top of the other.

 - Lift your hips off the ground.
-Make sure that your hips are pushed forward so that your butt isn't sticking out behind your.
+Make sure that your hips are pushed forward so that your butt isn't sticking out behind your bottom forearm or upper body.
 The goal is to be as straight as possible from heels to hips to head.

 - Hold this position for as long as you can with good form.